Non-adaptive Group Testing: Explicit bounds and novel algorithms: Proof of the performance of algorithms in Theorems -

 { {\bf Proof of Theorem~\ref{thm:asym}:}\\

 Recall that in the asymmetric noise model the probability of false positive and negative test outcomes is denoted by $\defpn$ and $\defpp$ respectively.
-When $\defpn$ and $\defpp$ are not equal, Equations (\ref{eq:costch1a}) -- (\ref{eq:betaexp}) change as follows.
-Equations (\ref{eq:costch1a}) and (\ref{eq:costch2a}) become respectively
+When $\defpn$ and $\defpp$ are not equal, Equations (\ref{eq:costch2a}) -- (\ref{eq:betaexp}) change as follows.
+Equation (\ref{eq:costch2a}) becomes

-Hence the expected value of the objective value perturbation $\Delta^\test$ equals $2\test\pmat(1-\pmat)^{\dfct}(1-\defpn-\defpp)$, and the expected value of the number of perturbed variables $(\#\Delta)^\test$ equals $2\test\pmat \left [(1-\pmat)^{\dfct}(1-\defpp)+(1-\pmat)\defpp \right ]$.
+Hence the expected value of the objective value perturbation $\Delta^\test$ equals $\test\pmat(1-\pmat)^{\dfct}(1-\defpn-\defpp)$, and the expected value of the number of perturbed variables $(\#\Delta)^\test$ equals $\test\pmat \left [(1-\pmat)^{\dfct}(1-\defpn-\defpp)+2(1-\pmat)\defpp \right ]$.
 These differences lead to changes in the parameters we use in Bernstein's inequality.
 Specifically, (\ref{eq:wiub}) is now bounded as

 Next, we bound $\sum_{i=1}^{\test}EW_i^2$ from above by

 We then set

 which is bounded by